gear-foundation/academy/docs/16-auction-automation/automation.md

 ).expect("reservation across executions");
 ```

-That function takes some defined amount of gas from the amount available for this program and reserves it.
-A reservation gets a unique identifier used by a program to get this reserved gas and use it later.
+This function deducts the specified amount of gas from the available amount for the program and reserves it.
+Each reservation receives a unique identifier, which the program can use to access and utilize the reserved gas later.

 You also have to indicate the block count within which the reserve must be used.
-Gas reservation is not free: the reservation for one block costs 100 gas.
-The reserve function returns `ReservationId`, used for sending a message with that gas.
+Remember, gas reservation is not free and costs 100 gas.
+The reserve function returns the `ReservationId`, which is used for sending a message with the gas you reserved.

 To send a message using the reserved gas:

 ```rust
 msg::send_from_reservation(